pingcap/docs/tikv/deploy-tikv-docker-compose.md

 ---
-title: Install TiKV Using Docker Compose
+title: Install and Deploy TiKV Using Docker Compose
 category: user guide
 ---

-# Install TiKV Using Docker Compose
+# Install and Deploy TiKV Using Docker Compose

 This guide describes how to quickly deploy a TiKV cluster using [Docker Compose](https://github.com/pingcap/tidb-docker-compose/).
 Currently, this installation method only supports the Linux system.